-Manufacturers are also adding swanky new features to cars that can reduce your premium, like high-tech alarms, immobilisers, and Autonomous Emergency Braking (AEB for short).
-These features can lower your car’s insurance group, because they mean it’s less likely to be stolen or get in an accident.
+Manufacturers are also adding swanky new features to new cars that can reduce your premium, like high-tech alarms, immobilisers, and Autonomous Emergency Braking (AEB for short).
+These features can lower your car's insurance group, because they mean it's less likely to be stolen or get in an accident.

 Electric cars don't have internal combustion engines.
 They have an electric motor powered by a battery, which is why you have to charge an electric car.

 Electric cars are more expensive to insure than cars with engines because of the cost to repair them.
 Those lithium batteries are very expensive, and there just aren't as many mechanics who can repair electric vehicles, making claims more expensive.

 Hybrids have a mix of electric motor and combustion engine (the clue's in the name) - because of the motor, they are more expensive to insure than a car with an engine.

 Let's put our car mechanic hat on.
 What kind of engine size you need depends on the kind of driving you want to do, and there's a few more factors to keep in mind: fuel economy, performance, and tax, as well as insurance costs.

 As a general rule, the smaller the engine, the more efficient it is - but that doesn't apply all the time.
 Smaller engines have to work harder on the motorway to keep up speed, but are much more efficient when you're driving in town.

 While cars with smaller engines are generally cheaper to insure, you should keep the other factors used to work out insurance premiums in mind when you're looking to take a new car home too.

 Whatever the size of your engine, it only takes a few minutes to get a quote with Cuvva.